flybywiresim/website/src/posts/development_notam-2021-10.md

 We have improved the visual appearance of the lights, added correct behavior and fixed a few issues.

 Working with lights in the MSFS SDK is very inconvenient due to legacy APIs, the lack of good tools, and poorly-implemented light physics.
 They do not bounce, cast shadows or even accept geometry as a blocker.
 They only allow an illuminated surface to reflect other geometry.
 This means that lights, and how they look, need to be handcrafted within SDK limits.
-This means that lights, and how they look, needs to be handcrafted within those limits the SDK offers and allows.

 ![beacon](/img/notam-images/sept/beacon.jpg)